First Electronic–Photonic Quantum Chip Created in Commercial Foundry

-Boston University’s College of Engineering faculty are creating startups and securing impact research grants, continuing growth that started with Chips and Science Act
+Boston University’s College of Engineering faculty are creating startups and securing impact research grants, continuing growth that builds on the Chips and Science Act, aiming to strengthen the country’s semiconductor industry and boost scientific research and development.

 BU Engineering faculty and students are innovating and creating startup companies on the bleeding edge of technology and real world impact.